affinda/affinda-python/docs/models.md

 :vartype weight_keywords: float
 :ivar indices: List of index names.
 :vartype indices: list[str]
+:ivar show_index_dropdown: Controls whether or not the index dropdown is displayed to the user.
+:vartype show_index_dropdown: bool
 :ivar search_tool_theme: Customize the theme of the embeded search tool.
 :vartype search_tool_theme: dict[str, any]
 :ivar user_id: ID of the logged in user.